A Fantastic Itinerary For 4 Days In Rome

 Basilica di San Clemente

-On the last if your 4 days in Rome, get to see some lesser known places.
-If you feel like you want to get out of town completely, skip this itinerary and consider going on a day trip.
+On the last of your 4 days in Rome, get to see some lesser known churches and explore the Appian Way.
+If you want, you can even consider a day trip from Rome.

 Map of day four Rome itinerary